nabil828/comp4537-w23-labs-instructions/Lab4-UnicornsAPI-V2🦄-CRUDusingMongoose/readme.md

 *   The first endpoint `/unicorns` allows for `GET` operation to retrieve all the unicorns and `POST` to create a new unicorn
 *   The second endpoint `/unicorns/{id}` allows for `GET` operation to retrieve a specific unicorn by ID, `PUT` operation to update a specific unicorn by ID, and `DELETE` operation to delete a specific unicorn by ID

-The endpoints are defined using the standard HTTP methods (GET, POST, PUT, DELETE) which are mapped to the CRUD operations(Create, Read, Update, Delete) respectively.
+The endpoints are defined using the standard HTTP methods (GET, POST, PUT/PATCH, DELETE) which are mapped to the CRUD operations(Create, Read, Update, Delete) respectively.

 ## Unicorns ~~Array~~ DB
 Use the following array as a *data store* for your unicorns.
 Populate the array elements as documents in a mongodb.
 Host your MongoDB on MongoDB Atlas.